-Chapman Partnership, Inc. (the "Organization"), formerly known as Community Partnership for Homeless, Inc., changed its name on July 5, 2011.
-Chapman Partnership, Inc., incorporated in Florida on July 23, 1993, is a not-for-profit organization that was organized to build up to three Homeless Assistance Centers for homeless, to organize the efforts of local organizations to create and implement a comprehensive plan to assist homeless individuals, and to educate residents on homeless issues, all in Miami-Dade County.
+Chapman Partnership, Inc. (the "Organization") incorporated in Florida on July 23, 1993, is a not-for-profit organization that was organized to build up to three Homeless Assistance Centers for homeless, to organize the efforts of local organizations to create and implement a comprehensive plan to assist homeless individuals, and to educate residents on homeless issues, all in Miami-Dade County.
 The first center opened in October 1995.
 The second center opened in 1998.
 The Organization receives its support from the Miami-Dade County Homeless Trust, Miami-Dade County Public Schools, and other public and private organizations and individuals.
 Presently, there are no plans to build a third center.